sgmurphy/wordpress-plugins/social-pug/readme.txt

 == Changelog ==
 This changelog is for Hubbub Lite.
 Here is [the changelog for Hubbub Pro](https://morehubbub.com/changelog/).

+= 1.33.1 =
+* March 6, 2024
+* Fix: Fixed an issue where Open Graph tags would be included on password protected posts prior to viewer authentication as reported by WPScan.
+* Removed Google Fonts.

 = 1.33.0 =
 * January 31, 2024